***Introducing Neolithic (Stone) Circle Mathematics

 On a public lecture I attended on the history of Pi, the Pyramids were not even mentioned, and, on questioning, treated as a possible footnote, whereas probably one of the main incentives to build the pyramids as they are built was to preserve the knowledge of Pi as 22/7 in the Great Pyramid, the Pythagorean theorem 3:4:5 in the Second Pyramid and the ratio 280: 198 (140:99) as square root 2 in the Third Pyramid.

-When people in antiquity have gone to such great lengths to preserve such precious mathematical knowledge and you choose to ignore it with your ‘sceptical critical modern mindset’ as a scientist then in my view you are in an important sense not up to your job.
+When people in antiquity have gone to such great lengths to preserve such precious mathematical knowledge and you choose to ignore it with your ‘sceptical-critical-modern-mindset’ as a scientist, then, in my view, you are in an important sense not up to your job, because you willfully disregard the evident.

 It is ridiculous, but any proof in this archaeological area can be rejected, although the present day obsession with precision cannot be demanded; and then, when there is precision, it is rejected as accidental.
 The point here of course is, and I say this again and again, that what matters is what they intended, not the precision of the execution.
-When we know as fact that the Egyptians had standard units of measurement, the Royal Cubit (RC) and the Remen, and when we know that the sides of the Great Pyramid come to within centimetres of 440RC and the height to 280RC so a ratio of 11:7, and you know that the perimeter is equal to a circle of circumference of 1760RC (4×440) which has a radius of 280RC, then you must be an incurable blockhead not wanting to admit that to all probability this mathematical theorem is meant by such a design, sorry.
+When we know as fact that the Egyptians had standard units of measurement, the Royal Cubit (RC) and the Remen, and when we know that the sides of the Great Pyramid come to within centimetres of 440RC and the height to 280RC so a ratio of 11:7 is evident, and you know that the perimeter is equal to a circle of circumference of 1760RC (4×440) which has a radius of 280RC, then you must be an incurable blockhead not wanting to admit that to all probability this mathematical theorem is meant by such a design, sorry.
 Do you want it in black on white, then?
-Not in stone?
+Not in chiseled stone?
+This is even beyond unreasonable doubt.

-I would like to emphasize here again that, whether this model has indeed been used by megalithic man, as I tend to believe and think to having proven in several places, this is of no consequence to the validity of the model itself, because it is a logically rigorous mathematics in its own right, whether this is accepted by established mathematics or not, let alone by archaeologists.
+I would like to emphasize here again that, whether this model has indeed been used by megalithic man, as I tend to believe and think to having proven in several places, this is of no consequence to the validity of the model in itself, because it is a logically rigorous mathematics in its own right, whether this is accepted by established mathematics or not.

-There is nothing fabricated about the model, once the natural number rule is accepted, because then everything follows clearly from the numbers themselves, that is the great thing about it and that is why I believe they were capable of finding this out in the field, experimentally, empirically, and started to put things together.
-I think this is how mathematics began in the Stone Age, with whole numbers and as an abstraction from the empirical data, and, maybe more importantly, I believe that they could find this because I could; because when I can do it, they could do it.
+There is nothing fabricated about the model, once the ‘natural number rule’ is accepted, because then everything follows clearly from the numbers themselves, that is the great thing about it and that is why I believe they were capable of finding this as well, out in the field, experimentally, empirically, with numbers, some set in stone and that they started to put things together.
+I think this is how mathematics began in the Stone Age, with whole, that is, natural numbers, of course, and as an abstraction from the empirical data, and, maybe more importantly, I believe that they could find this because I could; because when I can do it, they could do it.
+They put in a collective endeavour over generations, I did it on my own with internet.
+They had a fabulous unclouded memory that could store information in songs or mantras and combine it for practical use or guidance.
+It was initially a collective endeavour and in many ways it still is, we are always standing on the shoulders of those who went before.

 Brodgar and Stenness

-Here we set out to describe how the model works in practice, because it is a model originating and well suited to the work with in the field.
+Here we set out to describe how the model works in practice, because it is a model originating in physical practice and well suited to the work within the field.

 The crucial data in this approach are diameters, because they define the circles and may also define the numbers of stones, given a supposed mathematical theorem.

-One of the best spaced stone circles ever is the Stones of Stenness in Orkney, but its circle is flawed and one of the most enigmatic is the Ring of Brodgar, a stone throw away, where the spacing is irregular, but I believe that in the specific returning width of different spacings there is mathematical regularity, anyway here the circularity is perfect.
+One of the best spaced stone circles ever is the Stones of Stenness in Orkney, but its circle is flawed, but one of the most enigmatic is the Ring of Brodgar, a stone throw away, where the spacing is irregular, but I believe that in the specific returning width of different spacings there is mathematical regularity, anyway here the circularity of the circle is perfect.

 The pivotal diameter on which the whole argument is based is the diameter of Brodgar and on that basis we lay down the rules of how to apply and interpret the data.